engine-lang/engine/README.md

 # Introduction
-Engine is a new programming language which it's compiler is based on Rust programming languuage.
+Engine is a new programming language which it's compiler is based on Rust programming language.
 This has many benefits:

 * Rust is fast. with memory safty guaranties
 * No garbash collection model.